American expansionism under Donald Trump: Venezuela

 While campaigning in North Carolina in June 2023, Trump told reporters, "When I left, Venezuela was ready to collapse.
 We would have taken it over, we would have gotten all that oil."
 Secretary of State Marco Rubio said that "all options should remain on the table" to remove Venezuelan President Nicolás Maduro from power and restore democracy in Venezuela.
 Axios reported that President Donald Trump and his team wanted a regime change in Venezuela to go in a similar fashion to the fall of the Assad regime.
-Puerto Rican governor Jenniffer González-Colón said in a letter to US President Donald Trump that Maduro "is an open threat to the United States, our national security and stability in the region".
-On April 27, 2025, Trump administration began designating a Venezuelan gang known as the Tren de Aragua as a Venezuelan state-sponsored international terrorist organization.
+Puerto Rican governor Jenniffer González-Colón said in a letter to U.S. president Donald Trump that Maduro "is an open threat to the United States, our national security and stability in the region".

+On April 27, 2025, the Trump administration began designating a Venezuelan gang known as the Tren de Aragua as a Venezuelan state-sponsored international terrorist organization.
 When asked about the possibility of removing Maduro from power, Trump responded, "We'll see what happens".
 On August 7, 2025, Attorney General Pam Bondi announced a $50 million reward for information leading to the arrest of Maduro, calling him one of the "world's most notorious narco-traffickers" and a "threat to national security."
 On August 18, 2025, the U.S. deployed three warships and approximately 4,000 sailors and Marines to the coast of Venezuela, citing the need to combat drug cartels.
 On September 2, 2025, the U.S. Navy began carrying out airstrikes against Venezuelan vessels in the Southern Caribbean, alleging they were being operated by Tren de Aragua.

+After proposing invasion of Venezuela, Trump's second administration abducted President Nicolás Maduro as part of Operation Absolute Resolve and claimed the U.S. would "run" Venezuela, although the Venezuelan government remains in place.
+On the morning of January 3, 2026, the United States launched Operation Absolute Resolve, a strike on Venezuela.
+After bombing military installations there, US Special Forces captured Venezuelan President Nicolás Maduro and his wife, Cilia Flores.
+The attack was met with mixed reactions both domestically and internationally.
+Questions over what the U.S. would do with Venezuela led to Trump's Deputy Chief of Staff Stephen Miller declaring "We're a superpower.
+And under President Trump, we are going to conduct ourselves as a superpower."
+In the days following the strike, Trump posted an altered Wikipedia screenshot on Truth Social listing himself as acting president of Venezuela rather than Delcy Rodríguez; Trump additionally responded affirmatively to another social media user's proposal of appointing United States Secretary of State Marco Rubio in the position.

+In March 2026, following several wins and an ultimate victory by Venezuela during the 2026 World Baseball Classic, Trump on two occasions called for the eventual inclusion of Venezuela as the 51st state.

+A report by The New York Times in July 2026 described Rubio as the de facto "viceroy" of Venezuela, effectively controlling its finances, natural resources, and government in a manner not seen since the Iraq War.